diku-compSys/compSys-e2023-pub/lectures/23-09-06_assembly_and_machine_code/exercises.md

 and supports a bigger memory, but has a more complicated interface.
 [See this guide on using RARS](../../tools/rars.md).

-You will need to use RARS for the first mandatory assignment, but today's exercises can be solved with the web-based interpreter.
+RARS can give a better understanding of assembly and can be useful later in the course, but today's exercises can be solved with the web-based interpreter.
 Note that the web-based interpreter supports only the following
 instructions: ADD, ADDI, SUB, AND,ANDI, OR, ORI, XOR, XORI, SLT, SLTI,